 computer simulation.

 The initial design is typically developed using structural loading and design procedures based on the principles of mechanics.
-Static tests are often conducted on certain critical components and connections to develop such data as ultimate capacity of the materials, strength of connections, load/deflection characteristics, etc. Dynamic tests using a pendulum or bogie vehicle are used to test subsystems or prototypes of the feature, e.g., to determine the energy absorption characteristics of a
+Static tests are often conducted on certain critical components and connections to develop such data as ultimate capacity of the materials, strength of connections, load/defl ection characteristics, etc. Dynamic tests using a pendulum or bogie vehicle are used to test subsystems or prototypes of the feature, e.g., to determine the energy absorption characteristics of a

 material under dynamic impact conditions.
-Results from the static and dynamic testing are then incorporated into computer models to simulate and evaluate the impact performance of the feature under varying conditions, including parametric studies.
-The initial design is then modified based on results of the static and dynamic tests and the computer simulation.
+Results from the static and dynamic testing are then incor- porated into computer models to simulate and evaluate the impact performance of the feature under varying conditions, including parametric studies.
+The initial design is then modifi ed based on results of the static and dynamic tests and the computer simulation.

 Note that designers/developers may differ in their approaches and may or may not use one or more of these analytical and experimental tools, depending on the feature.
 Some features are relatively simple to design or their characteristics are well-known from previous work such that the initial design can be crash tested without any of these intermediate steps.
 Other features are very complicated and may require the use of every tool available.
 These analytical and experimental tools can be invaluable to the design and development process and should be used to the fullest extent possible.
 A more detailed discussion on these analytical and experimental tools is presented in Appendix D.

-Computer modeling using a finite element analysis code, such as LS-DYNA, has made significant advances over recent years and is now a major tool in the development and testing of roadside safety features.
+Computer modeling using a fi nite element analysis code, such as LS-DYNA, has made signifi cant advances over recent years and is now a major tool in the development and testing of roadside safety features.
 Computer modeling provides a means for developers of safety features to assess the impact performance of safety features without actual crash testing.
 The evaluation can range from individual components to subsystems, or to the entire system.
-While computer modeling is gaining more acceptance and reliance in the development and testing process, its effectiveness still depends heavily on the expertise of the individual that builds the models.
-Further, without extensive examination of a simulation program’s input parameters, it is impossible for another party to critically evaluate the model’s accuracy.
+While computer modeling is gaining more accep- tance and reliance in the development and testing process, its effectiveness still depends heavily on the expertise of the individual that builds the models.
+Further, without extensive examination of a simula- tion program’s input parameters, it is impossible for another party to critically evaluate the model’s accuracy.
 Therefore, it is premature at this time to consider replacing the crash testing recommended herein with computer modeling to evaluate the impact performance of roadside safety features.

-1.8 ORGANIZATION OF Manual
+ORGANIZATION OF MANUAL